Measurable Hall's theorem for actions of abelian groups: Introduction

 Our main result is the following.

 \begin{theorem} Let $\Gamma$ be a finitely generated abelian group and $\Gamma\curvearrowright (X,\mu)$ be a free pmp action.
-Suppose $A,B\subseteq X$ are two measurable $\Gamma$-equidistributed sets of the same positive measure.
+Suppose $A,B\subseteq X$ are two measurable $\Gamma$-uniform sets.
 The following are equivalent: \begin{enumerate} \item the pair $A,B$ satisfies the Hall condition with respect to $\Gamma$ $\mu$-a.e., \item $A$ and $B$ are $\Gamma$-equidecomposable $\mu$-a.e. using $\mu$-measurable sets, \item $A$ and $B$ are $\Gamma$-equidecomposable $\mu$-a.e. \end{enumerate} \end{theorem}

-This result gives a positive answer to Miller's question, in the measurable setting, and removes the $\varepsilon$ from the earlier results mentioned above.
-As a consequence, it gives the following.